lingyuehao/mini_project/README.md

 ### Step 2 – Data Inspection.

 I quickly inspected the data using Pandas by calling head, info, describe, and checking for missing values and using Polars by calling the schema, describe, and null counts.
-These inspection calls were not benchmarked; only the reads were.
+This dataset do not have missing values.

 ### Step 3 – Filtering and Grouping.